ajpaneru/Value-at-Risk-Tool/README.md

 # VaR (Value-at-Risk) Calculator

-Calculate VaR using the Interactive Dashboard: https://var-calculator.streamlit.app
+Calculate VaR using the Interactive Dashboard

 This module provides an easy-to-use Python class, `VaR`, for calculating Value-at-Risk (VaR) using three different methods: Historical, Parametric, and Monte Carlo simulation.